-Hanksville\UT 95 Lil Egypt to Under The Horn S5
+Hanksville\UT 95 Little Egypt to Under The Horn S5

 21.5 miles, elevation 7700′

 I was still trying to get so much online work done in the morning that we got a pretty late start.
-I’d intended to be hitching by 8 am but it turned into 10 am.
-We’d also hoped to get to the road before Sky and Leah, so that there weren’t 4 of us trying to get a ride.
-But of course we all were ready to leave at the exact time.
-Lucky for us, a local with a pickup stoped to collect us all.
-Connie was driving south on her route to clean the government privies on the way to Hite…which included the same privy we’d used to store all the boxes in our vehicle so that we could sleep in the back, the week we were setting our caches.
+I intended to be hitching by 8 am but it turned into 10 am.
+We also hoped to get to the road before Sky and Leah, so that there weren’t 4 of us trying to get a ride.
+But of course we were all ready to leave at the exact same time.
+Lucky for us, a local with a pickup stopped.
+Connie was driving south on her route to clean all the government privies on the way to Hite…which included the same privy we’d used to store the boxes in our vehicle so that we could sleep in the back, the week we were setting our caches.
 Thanks to Connie, it was a very clean privy, so much so that we’d considered sleeping inside.
 She told us some horror stories about the messes she’d had to clean, though.
 Not an easy job!

-I sat with her dog Captain in the back, one very attention loving Australian Shepard who was adorable but didn’t smell great and was shedding like crazy.
+I sat with her dog Captain in the back, one very attention-loving Australian Shepard, who was adorable but didn’t smell great and was shedding like crazy.
 Connie confided that he’d been rolling in sheep dung all morning.
-The other Leah also sat in the back but only one of us liked dogs (bad encounter growing up).
+The other Leah also sat in the back, but only one of us liked dogs (bad encounter growing up).
 Captain sensed this and tried so hard to win her affection, pawing and snuggling.
-I had to keep distracting him towards me and he ended up on my lap, snuggling turned into smothering.
+I had to keep pulling him towards me and he ended up on my lap, snuggling turned into smothering.
 I was so covered in hair…and probably sheep shit.

-Connie dropped us off at the road that goes to a feature called Little Egypt.
+Connie dropped us off at the road that goes to Little Egypt, a cool rock feature.
 This was an alternate start for us.
-We’d been considering a route up Ragged canyon but Connie warned us that there might be a lot of snow and we didn’t want to do any more more canyon scrambling in snow after Fable Valley.
+We’d been considering a route up Ragged canyon but Connie warned us that there might be a lot of snow and we didn’t want to do any more canyon scrambling in snow after Fable Valley.
 We considered following Sky and Leah up to the Copper Ridge road that went around the east facing side of Mt Ellen and south to Pennellan pass.
 But the elevation profile showed that route going over 9k’, which didn’t sound like a good idea to me.
 The snow had been over the top of our vehicle when we’d been at that elevation a few weeks prior.
-Plus the sky had really gotten cloudy and it looked like it could rain or snow any minute.
+Plus the sky had really gotten cloudy and it looked like it could rain or snow.